FAQ

 In The Gym

-• Lift weights at least 3 days per week (5 to 6 days is ideal).
+• Lift weights at minimum 3 days per week.
+Five to six days is the standard I hold myself and my clients to.

 • Foam roll, stretch, and warm-up for 5 to 10 minutes before training.
 Foam roll and stretch again after training for faster recovery and less muscle soreness over the next few days.
 I suggest grabbing a pair of loop bands to assist with corrective exercises.

-• Low-intensity, steady-state cardio can be used to promote nutrient flow and recovery in the days following training.
+• Low-intensity steady-state cardio after heavy sessions promotes blood flow and accelerates recovery.
+Use it strategically, not compulsively.
 For example, biking the day after a heavy leg day.

 In The Kitchen

-• If you're cutting, get at least 1 gram per pound of lean body mass, per day.
+• If you're cutting, consume a minimum of 1 gram per pound of lean body mass per day.

-• You can calculate your lean body mass by multiplying your body weight and body fat percentage, then subtracting the result from your body weight.
-For example, a 200 lb individual who is 25% body fat would have a lean body mass of 150 lbs.
+• Lean body mass calculation: multiply bodyweight by body fat percentage, subtract that number from total bodyweight.
+A 200lb individual at 25% body fat has a lean body mass of 150lbs.
 I use this scale to track my numbers.

-• Avoid fluoridated water and use a quality water filter.
-Fluoride is TERRIBLE for you, lowers IQ, and calcifies the pineal gland.
-I drink Pellegrino mineral water to help restore the minerals I lose during intense training and boxing.
-I credit this switch to getting rid of an extended period of muscle cramps during the middle of the night.
+• I avoid fluoridated water and use a quality water filter.
+I drink Pellegrino mineral water to restore minerals lost during intense training and boxing.
+That switch eliminated an extended period of muscle cramps I had been dealing with for months.

 In The Home & Office

-• Avoid sitting or looking down at your devices for long periods of time.
-This is terrible for your neck and back.
-Get up to walk around and stretch for a few minutes every hour.
+• Avoid sitting or looking down at devices for extended periods.
+Walk and stretch for a few minutes every hour.
+Your neck and back will thank you in a decade.

-• Sleep in a cool, dark room, with no electronic lights visible from devices.
-I use blackout curtains and have never slept better.
-Try to go to bed around the same time every night, and keep a glass of water next to the bed to stay hydrated throughout the night if you wake up.
+• Sleep in a cool, dark room.
+No visible device lights.
+Blackout curtains are one of the highest-return investments you can make in your recovery.
+Go to bed around the same time every night.
+Keep a glass of water next to the bed to stay hydrated throughout the night if you wake up.
 We lose a lot of water through respiration in our sleep.

 • A fan, white noise device, or ambient music will drown out noise during the night and help you fall asleep faster.